jackghx/scrub/README.md

 ---

-*This README reflects scrub v0.3.0.
+Note to self: *This README reflects scrub v0.3.0.
 The detected-entity list and CLI flags are the two things most likely to drift; keep this section honest as recognisers are added.*